 1. Increased Muscle Co-Activation

-When you are standing your body is under constant pressure from the forces of gravity to keep your body upright..
+When you're standing your body is under constant pressure from the forces of gravity to keep your it upright..

 And as a consequence certain muscles have to work a lot harder than normal.

-This is especially true of your hip, trunk and gluteus medius muscles, which all have to go into overdrive at the same time.
+This is especially true of your hips, trunk, and gluteus medius muscles, which all have to go into overdrive at the same time.

-And an increase of muscle activation in these areas at the same time has been shown to lead to the development of lower back pain.
+And an increase of muscle activation in all these areas at once has been shown to lead to the development of lower back pain.

-This happens because as they are forced to work harder together they are less able to offer support to your back.
+This happens because when they are activated together they are less able to offer support to your back.

-Which means your back has to take more of the strain as you stand which leaves it sore, tense and painful.
+Which means your back has to take more of the pressure and strain as you stand, which leaves it sore, tense and painful.

 2. Lower Limb Fatigue